adadamc/ML2_RL_Exam/README.md

 |0.0001|	0.6%|	1.9%|	4.6%|	9.4%|	15.9%|	23.4%|	30.8%|	38.0%|	44.6%|	50.2%|
 |0.00001|	0.5%|	1.9%|	5.0%|	9.9%|	15.6%|	22.2%|	29.5%|	36.7%|	43.5%|	49.1%|

 We can see that overall, the best results with a non-changing learning rate is to have $0.001 < \alpha < 0.01$ (a low learning rate).
 This means that we update our Q-Values slowly as opposed to rapidly.
 However, the results tend to show that a higher learning rate is optimal earlier in the episode count (because we have not run a lot of episodes yet, it is very important to quickly learn a good path at this point).
-While I did not implement it in this code, this shows that it would likely be benefical to add a decay to the learning rate, similar to epsilon, or have a cut-off point where it drops suddenly after a certain episode count.
+While I did not implement it in this code, this shows that it would likely be beneficial to add a decay to the learning rate, similar to epsilon, or have a cut-off point where it drops suddenly after a certain episode count.

 #### Discount Factor